autonomousvision/navsim/docs/splits.md

 The logs are always the complete dataset split.

 ## Overview
 The Table belows offers an overview on the training and test splits supported by NAVSIM.
-It also shows which config parameters have to be used to set the dataset split (`split`) and training/test split (`scene-filter`).
+In Navsim-v1.1, the training/test split can bet set with a single config parameter given in the table.

 <table border="0">
     <tr>